Stay-Hack06/git-pair-exercise-3/readme.md

 4. What is your biggest accomplishment?

 I stood up for my freedom and continue doing that.
 It feels like the biggest accomplishment.
+Absolutely. love that

+5. If money was not an issue, where would your dream location to live be?